A Quick Pas de Deux with Dancer

 Now that our template is safely tucked away, we can get busy and pull the wool

 over the object’s eyes.
-This is made easy by the method view()
+This is made easy by the method view(), which is

 supposed to take in the template name and return the corresponding file.